n8n-io/n8n-docs/docs/hosting/server-setups/hetzner.md

 ## Install Docker compose

-The Hetzner Docker app image doesn't have Docker compose installed, install it with the following commands:
+The Hetzner Docker app image doesn't have Docker compose installed.
+Install it with the following commands:

 ```shell
 apt get update